-A Schedule of Courses is available to students prior to registration and is available for purchase at the Leeward CC Copy Center, GT-104.
-The Schedule of Courses is also available in pdf format on the College's website.
-The College Catalog is also available in pdf format on the website or can be purchased at the Copy Center.
-Both publications should be used in planning the program of studies.
+A Registration Guide and listing of Course Availability are available for viewing online at the College's website.
+The College Catalog is available in pdf format on the website or can be purchased at the Copy Center.
+This information should be used in planning the program of studies.
 Visit the Leeward CC website at www.leeward.hawaii.edu for additional information and updates.